 That prompted us to roll out the PolitiFact Texas Flip-O-Meter, which gauges shifts in position.

-O’Rourke, who’s been making webcasted campaign stops around Texas, spoke up in favor of a national service mandate while speaking in Corsicana on Jan.
+O’Rourke, who’s been making webcast campaign stops around Texas, spoke up in favor of a national service mandate during an appearance in Corsicana on Jan.
 4. O’Rourke specified that he hopes to introduce legislation this year requiring all young Americans to spend at least a year “in service to this country.”

-Some context: His campaign’s Facebook Live post of O’Rourke’s remarks shows that the El Paso lawmaker aired his interest in mandatory national service after an audience member asked: “How do we meet the challenge of the increasing wealth gap?”
+Some context: His campaign’s Facebook Live post of his remarks shows that the El Paso lawmaker aired his interest in mandatory national service after an audience member asked, “How do we meet the challenge of the increasing wealth gap?”